Saukville (town), Wisconsin: Geography

 A network of streams, ponds and lakes flow through the Cedarburg Bog.
 Many of the Saukville area's bogs and swamps are flooded glacial kettles formed during the most recent ice age.

 The town has many nature preserves and other undisturbed natural areas, the largest of which is the Cedarburg Bog State Natural Area, a 2,200-acre National Natural Landmark with high biodiversity, which is home to many endangered plant and animal species.
 The largest and best preserved bog in eastern Wisconsin, it contains two lakes, extensive white cedar and tamarack coniferous swamps, and the southernmost string bog on Earth.
 The bog is a habitat for several carnivorous plant species, including bladderworts, pitcher plants, and round-leafed sundews.
 The U.S. Fish and Wildlife Service also considers the Cedarburg Bog to be an important habitat for the endangered Hine's emerald dragonfly.

-Other bogs in the town include black spruce swamps, which rarely occur at such southerly latitudes.
+Other bogs in the town include black spruce swamps, which are rarely found at such southerly latitudes.
 Other bog plants that occur in Saukville include leatherleaf, snakemouth orchids, grass-pink orchids, bog-rosemary, winterberry, blueberry, and cranberry.
 The town is also a habitat for the threatened forked aster plant and the American gromwell, which is a state-designated special concern plant species.

 As land development continues to reduce wild areas, wildlife is forced into closer proximity with human communities like Saukville.
 Large mammals, including white-tailed deer, coyotes, North American river otters and red foxes can be seen in the town.
 Many birds, including great blue herons and wild turkeys are found in the town with the many swamps and bogs providing a habit birds such as the osprey.

 The region struggles with many invasive species, including the emerald ash borer, common carp, reed canary grass, the common reed, purple loosestrife, garlic mustard, Eurasian buckthorns, and honeysuckles.